Crolwick/Image-Theme-Converter/README.md

 ### Challenges Faced
 Several challenges I faced was figuring out how to change a certain color in an image into the ones I wanted to use.
 In the end, I managed to figure it out, and finish the program.
 I will say that the ranges I read for colors to convert is pretty basic, and hope to improve on this in the future to make a more precise identification of colors and conversions.
 I also plan to possibly make a UI for the program, so the program would be easier to use for everyone.
 One last thing I plan to improve upon is to maybe try and make the program faster.

-## Installation
-### Install OpenCV
-For this program to work, OpenCV must be installed, and downnloaded.
-Go to the OpenCV offcial site, and download the latest version.
-For reference, I used the Realese 4.7.0 version, but past or later versions may work as well.
-Here's the link to their page: https://opencv.org/releases/

-### Install the program

 ## Usage
 ### Getting Started
 First, open the sln file into visual studio or a text editor of your choice.
 Locate in the main.cpp, the string path variable, and follow the rules from there.